streamlink/streamlink/docs/install.rst

     Be aware that the packages for `Chocolatey`_ and the `Windows Package Manager`_ are just wrappers around the stable installer and thus depend on Windows 7+ as well.

-    Alternatively, :ref:`Streamlink can be installed via python-pip<PyPI package and source code>` in a :ref:`compatible<Dependencies>` Python environment.
+    Alternatively, :ref:`Streamlink can be installed via python-pip <install:PyPI package and source code>` in a :ref:`compatible <install:Dependencies>` Python environment.

 .. _Stable release:
 .. _GitHub releases page: https://github.com/streamlink/streamlink/releases/latest